-The future professional has EVERY RIGHT to by-pass THE TEMPLE: A Paul Mitchell Partner School Administration and appeal directly to the Secretary of the Maryland Higher Education Commission.
+The future professional has EVERY RIGHT to by-pass THE TEMPLE Annapolis: A Paul Mitchell Partner School Administration and appeal directly to the Secretary of the Maryland Higher Education Commission.
 Commission procedures advise students to make every effort to resolve complaints at the School level before bringing them to the Secretary.
-However, complaints will be considered even if they have not previously been submitted to THE TEMPLE.
+However, complaints will be considered even if they have not previously been submitted to THE TEMPLE Annapolis.

-Further regulator agencies you may contact in order to resolve concerns with THE TEMPLE: A Paul
+Further regulator agencies you may contact in order to resolve concerns with TEMPLE Annapolis: A Paul Mitchell Partner School include:

-MATIONAL PACTRED STREET OF CAREER ARTS & SCIENCES (#030039-00)
+NATIONAL ACCREDITING COMMISSION OF CAREER ARTS & SCIENCES (#030039-00)